 The Cryptographic Module Validation Program (CMVP) is a joint effort between NIST in the United States and the Canadian Centre for Cyber Security (CCCS), a branch of the Communications Security Establishment (CSE).
 The CMVP validates cryptographic modules to Federal Information Processing Standards (FIPS) 140-2, Security Requirements for Cryptographic Modules, and other FIPS cryptography-based standards.

 Federal Agencies in the United States and Canada may acquire active FIPS 140-2 cryptographic modules listed in the CMVP database of validated modules for the protection of sensitive information.
 FIPS 140-2 certification is required or recommended by many other nations as well as several industries, including Healthcare and Financial industries.

 CFTC Rule 1.31(c)-(d)

 The US Securities Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), and the Commodity Futures Trading Commission (CFTC) have defined explicit requirements for regulated entities that choose to retain electronic regulatory records.
-To meet these regulatory requirements, customers can utilize Nutanix Objects for the storage and retention of electronic records.
+To meet these regulatory requirements, customers can utilize Nutanix Objects or Nutanix Files for the storage and retention of electronic records.

 - The five requirements of SEC Rule 17a-4(f) that relate directly to the recording, storage, and retention of electronic records